 I have a real love of monochrome images.
 If I create a black and white image in Photoshop its because I visualised how it would look in monochrome at the time of taking.
 I don’t normally look through my archive of images wondering which look right in monochrome.
 About 70% of my images displayed on here have very little Photoshop manipulation… a little cropping, a little adjustment here and there and that’s all.

-Over the years I’ve won numerous awards for my photography and my images have been published on book covers and exhibited in galleries in several different counties.
+Over the years I’ve won numerous awards for my photography and my images have been published on book covers, posters, advertising campaigns and exhibited in galleries in several different counties.
 I have a HND and Foundation Degree in Multimedia (Photography).
 I hold full Professional Indemnity and Public Liability Insurance.

 Today I’m taking a lot of travel images but also revisiting my passion for stylish portraiture, fashion and art nude.
 If you wish to work with me please get in touch.
 In 2017 I started running my own photography workshops after attending several and realising there was much to be desired and that I had a great deal of knowledge and experience to impart.
 Details of my photography workshops can be seen here: www.fusionphotographyworkshops.co.uk.